From Dr. Natalie Meiri’s Clinical Pearl Stories:

 Given a growing concern regarding estrogen replacement therapy, a search for alternatives in the management of menopause is prevalent.
 Many studies have found that the use of alternative therapies for menopause symptoms is common, and women who use them generally find them to be beneficial.
 Chiropractic intervention in the treatment of postmenopausal climacteric symptoms especially in the area of joint pain and headaches is effective.

-Meiri Chiropractic in North Palm Beach offers the best Chiropractic Relief of Neck, Back and Menopause Symptoms.
-Call us at 561-253-8984 in North Palm Beach to schedule an appointment at our chiropractic clinic and start getting the relief you need.
+Meiri Chiropractic in West Palm Beach offers the best Chiropractic Relief of Neck, Back and Menopause Symptoms.
+Call us at 561-253-8984 in West Palm Beach to schedule an appointment at our chiropractic clinic and start getting the relief you need.